coreyhhowell/CSAD-Mapping/README.md

 # CSAD-Mapping
-Corcoran School of the Arts and Design – Dimensions for creatives.
-This repo contains 3D mappings and SketchUp tools for mocking up art during the planning stage for exhibitions.
+Corcoran School of the Arts and Design – This tool provides a virtual representation of the Corcoran gallery spaces, allowing artists and designers to see how their work will look and make adjustments as needed.
+This helps to ensure that the installation process goes smoothly.